plusjade/jekyll-bootstrap/_posts/api/2011-11-29-jekyll-liquid-api.md

 ---
 layout : post
 categories : api
-tags : api
+tags : [learn, api]
+description: |
+  The Liquid API gets us up to speed with the syntax, methods, and logic needed to build templates and interact with our data structures.
 ---

-Here we'll get familiar with the Liquid syntax and learn about all the methods and logic available to us.

 ## Introduction